PaulieScanlon/gatsby-ssr-image/README.md

 # gatsby-ssr-image

-A demo repo for using Sharp in a Serverless Function for us in a Gatsby SSR page.
+A demo repo for using Sharp in a Serverless Function for use in a Gatsby SSR page.